Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 On most vehicle models with an IAC sensor, the valve is accessible and you can remove it to inspect air passages underneath.

 Consult your vehicle repair manual to test the valve using a digital multimeter.
-And watch the video below so that you have an idea how to clean valve ports and passages.
+And watch the video below so that you have an idea of how to clean valve ports and passages.

-Other symptoms: You may notice a constant idle speed, either high or low.
+Other Symptoms: You may notice a constant idle speed, either high or low.